At least 3 killed in shooting at Oklahoma Walmart

-Oklahoma Walmart shooting leaves multiple dead, schools on lockdown
+Oklahoma Walmart parking lot shooting leaves 2 men, woman dead

-Multiple people were killed after a shooting at a Walmart store in Oklahoma on Monday, according to officials.
+Two men and a woman were killed in a shooting outside a Walmart store in Oklahoma on Monday that appeared to stem from a domestic dispute, according to officials and family members.

-The Oklahoma Highway Patrol told Fox affiliate KOKH FOX 25 the shooting happened at a Walmart in Duncan, located roughly 75 miles south of the state capital of Oklahoma City.
+The Oklahoma Highway Patrol told Fox affiliate KOKH FOX 25 the shooting happened just before 10 a.m. in the parking lot of a Walmart in Duncan, located roughly 75 miles south of the state capital of Oklahoma City.

-At least three people were killed in the shooting, officials told FOX25.
-It was not yet clear how many were injured.
+The Duncan Police Department said on Facebook that the woman and one of the men were found shot to death in a car, while the other man was found dead outside the car in the parking lot.

+"A handgun was found on scene," police said.
+"We will update as more information comes in."

 TACO BELL THIEF HELPS HIMSELF TO TOSTADA SHELLS DURING ROBBERY